List of endangered languages in Canada: Assiniboine

 Assinibone is one of the language divisions out of five main language divisions within the Dakotan group of the Siouan family.
 The sound of this language differs from the other languages in the group because it merges voiceless stops with voiced stops.
-There are reports that syllabics to have been used by Assinibone speakers.
-(A written character to represent a syllable).
+There are reports that syllabaries have been used by Assinibone speakers.
 The Assiniboine language is spread over 2 communities in Canada, and is mainly used by older adults.